swift-server/work-group/README.md

+# Status

+:warning: This repository contains historical information about the Server APIs Work Group.
+This work is now being progressed in the [Server](https://forums.swift.org/c/development/server) category on the Swift Forums.
+All interested parties are invited to participate on the forums.

 ## Server APIs Work Group

 The Server APIs Work Group is responsible for steering the [Swift Server APIs](http://swift.org/server-apis/) project, which is an evolving set of Swift libraries developed as part of the Swift open source project to provide fundamental capabilities for building server-oriented software.